 The batter should spread into a pancake about 3-inches wide.
 Cook until bubbles are forming on the edges of the pancakes and then use a thin spatula to gently lift one side and look underneath.
 If the pancake is golden brown, flip and cook on the other side for 1 and 1/2 to 2 and 1/2 minutes, or until the bottom of the pancake is golden brown and pancake is cooked through.
 (If the pancake or butter is burning, lower the heat.)

-Place a cooling rack on top of a large sheet pan.
-As soon as you pull a pancake off the skillet/griddle place on the cooling rack (this keeps it from getting soggy underneath!).
+As soon as you pull a pancake off the skillet/griddle place on the prepared pan with the cooling rack (this keeps pancakes from getting soggy underneath!).
 Place the pan in the oven as you continue to cook more pancakes.
 Wipe down the skillet/griddle with a paper towel.
 Rub the butter across the skillet again and repeat until batter is all used up.

 Serve pancakes as soon as possible topped with an extra pat of butter (optional) and your favorite syrup -- maple syrup or some of the options listed in the post!
 Our favorite topping is homemade blueberry syrup which whips together nicely while you're waiting for the batter to stand 🙂 (Blueberry syrup recipe is linked in post!)